Last revision: August 24, 2025 10:03:pm est

 The Descent into the Void

-"I can’t live like this anymore.
-Something is killing me.
-Why do I suffer so badly?
-I can’t stop the pain."
+"I can't live like this anymore, something is killing me.
+I need answers, I can't stop it until I know what it is.
+Please, somebody, help me."

 A child.